Destinations Greece The Cyclades Santorini

 €€

-Santorini's first cocktail bar — opened 1976 in Fira on the back of the cliff (no caldera view, all about the drinks).
-Yiannis Kanakaris has been mixing here for decades.
+Santorini's first cocktail bar — opened 1976 in Fira, dug into the cliff overlooking the volcano, and still run by the founding Chrysos family.
 Small, dim, locally-loved; the Athens cocktail crowd's pilgrimage stop when they visit.
 The right second stop after Franco's.

 Since 1976FiraLocal crowd